Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Conclusions

 \section{Conclusions}

 In this paper, we introduce the adversarial style hallucination network, which addresses the problem of adapting to an unseen target domain.
-By using a class-wise adversarial approach to stylize source domain images during training, ASH can adaptively stylize the source domain images with semantic information obtained from the segmentation output.
-Experimental results also indicate ASH effectively improves segmentation performance and is comparable with state of the art domain generalization approaches, while requiring much less computational resources.
+By using an adversarial approach conditioned on semantic information, ASH can adaptively stylize the source domain images.
+Additionally, using semantic information allows ASH to account for class-wise differences during stylization instead of treating all classes equally.
+Experimental results demonstrate the efficacy of our proposed method, showing it to be competitive with state-of-the-art work.